- Implant Replacement for Single Teeth

 - Risks of Implant Placement

 For almost a hundred years dentistry has tried, with limited success, to find a way to replace missing teeth with artificial teeth that attach to the jawbone.
-Twenty-five years ago the technique was perfected, and now hundreds of thousands of patients have dental implants placed each year.
+Twenty-five years ago, the technique was perfected, giving hundreds of thousands of patients the renewed ability to chew and speak with ease.

 Implants are titanium posts that are placed in the bone to serve as the replacement for the root portion of a missing natural tooth.
-The implant is biocompatible with human tissue, and in three decades of use there have been no known foreign body reactions.
+The implant is biocompatible with human tissue, and in three decades of use, there have been no known foreign body reactions.
 After allowing time for the jawbone to bond to the surface of the implant (osseointegration), a post is attached to the implant.
 This post exits the gum and a crown or other restoration is placed on the post.
 The final restoration is similar to a crown on a natural tooth, and is not removable.
 It feels and functions like a normal tooth.
-This ability to add a tooth where it is needed has changed the way dentistry is practiced.
+This ability to add a tooth where it is needed has changed the way dentistry is practiced at Associates in Periodontics.

 Implants can be used to hold single crowns, or multiple crowns and bridges.
 However, connecting natural teeth and implants with bridges is generally not advised.